 There are currently three levels of competition exams under the AMC; these are the AMC 8, AMC 10, and AMC 12.
 These exams are designed for students in grades 6 through 12 and thus, are intended to be fun and less serious than college entrance exams.
 However, that is not to say that the AMCs can’t help in boosting a student’s resume later on.
 Participants also gain the advantage of developing positive attitudes towards problem solving and mathematics that can help in their future careers.

-The AMC 8 is a 40-minute competition for middle schoolers in the 8th grade or below who are under 14.5 years old on competition day.
+The AMC 8 test is a 40-minute competition for middle schoolers in the 8th grade or below who are under 14.5 years old on competition day.
 It consists of 25 multiple-choice questions on topics that are typical of the middle school mathematics curriculum.
 These topics could cover elementary geometry, including the Pythagorean Theorem, counting and probability, spatial visualization, proportional reasoning, and interpreting graphs and tables.
 There may also be questions about coordinate geometry, linear or quadratic functions and equations, and basic algebra.

 The use of calculators during the exam has not been permitted since 2008, so there are no problems that require using one.
 The only things that students are allowed to bring to the competition are blank graph papers, blank scratch papers, compasses, rulers, and erasers.